 Microsoft’s Xbox Series S is the smaller version of the Xbox Series X that offers next-generation performance, but with pared-down tech specs limiting the console in resolution output and graphical power.
 The console features an 8-core AMD zen 2 processor running at 3.6GHz, AMD RDNA 2 graphics with 4 teraflops and 20 compute units clocked at 1.565GHz, 10GB of GDDR6 RAM, and custom PCIe 4.0 NVME 512GB Solid-State Drive (SSD).

 The Xbox Series S is 60 percent smaller than the Series X since it does not include a disc drive, which means that all the games will need to be downloaded from the Microsoft Store using a Xbox Live Gold or Xbox Game Pass subscription.
 However, even in this compact design, the Series S has four times the processing power as the Xbox One console and supports gameplay up to 120fps, hardware-accelerated DirectX Ray Tracing and Variable Rate Shading.
 In addition, it offers three times the graphical performance of an Xbox One, but unlike the Series X, the Series S is designed for games at 1440Pp at 60fps, with support up to 120fps.

 Also, the custom storage features the Xbox Velocity Architecture that provides more than 40x the I/O bandwidth of an Xbox One resulting in faster loading times, reliable frame rates, and Quick Resume for multiple titles.

 Xbox Series S specs list

-Here are all the tech specs for the Xbox Series S:
+Here are all the hardware specs for the Xbox Series S:

 |Xbox Series S specs|